ShahriyarR/ai-customer-ticket-manager/README.md

 | make test            | python -m pytest -svvv -m "not slow and not integration" tests                    |
 | make format          | see [Makefile](./Makefile)                                                        |

-If you get stuck, ask for help in our [Discord](https://discord.gg/2R4BdaczUG)!

 ## 🛠️ Project Structure